MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/winspool/ns-winspool-_driver_info_8w.md

 ## -remarks

 The strings for these members are contained in the INF file that is used to add the driver.

 If you call <b>AddPrinterDriver</b> or <b>AddPrinterDriverEx</b> with Level not equal to 6 or 8, and then you call <b>GetPrinterDriver</b> or <b>EnumPrinterDrivers</b> with Level equal to 6 or 8, the <b>DRIVER_INFO_8</b> structure is returned with pszMfgName, pszOEMUrl, pszHardwareID, and pszProvider set to <b>NULL</b>, dwlDriverVersion set to zero, and ftDriverDate set to (0,0).

-This structure is available in Windows Vista.</p>
+This structure is available in Windows Vista.